FDA approves Vertex cystic fibrosis drug, shares jump

 "The FDA is trying to demonstrate a willingness to move quickly on medicines that make a big difference and this is a big difference maker," Porges said of Kalydeco.

-Porges sees near-term annual Kalydeco sales of $1.5 billion to $2 billion worldwide, with peak sales of $3 billion to $4 billion if the drug proves effective for the larger cystic fibrosis population.
+Porges sees near-term annual Kalydeco sales of $1.5 billion to $2 billion worldwide, with peak sales of $3 billion to $4 billion if the drug proves effective for the larger cystic fibrosis population in combination with another medicine.

-ISI Group analyst Mark Schoenebaum forecasts peak Kalydeco sales of about $550 million with its current label.
+Vertex is currently testing Kalydeco with other drugs in separate trials in the hope of eventually reaching some 90 percent of CF patients.
+Data from those trials are expected later this year.

 Cystic fibrosis causes the thin layer of mucus that helps keep the lungs free of germs to become thick, clogging airways and leading to infections that damage the lungs.
 The average life expectancy for the disease is 37 years, as damage to the lungs progresses, severely limiting the ability to breathe.